petermajor/SmartThingsSmarterCoffee/README.md

 * this Node.js app, running on a computer.
 I recommend a Raspberry Pi.
 * the companion SmartThings [Device Handler](https://github.com/petermajor/SmartThings/blob/master/devices/SmarterCoffee.groovy).
 This device handler provides the "on/off" button for your coffee machine in SmartThings
 * the companion SmartThings [SmartApp](https://github.com/petermajor/SmartThings/blob/master/apps/SmarterManager.groovy).
 The smart app locates the SmartThingsSmarterCoffee server via UPnP and creates the actual coffee machine device.
 It also updates the device settings in the case of either SmartThingsSmarterCoffee or the coffee machine IP address changes.
+* I'm not sure what will happen if you try to control the machine with the Smarter official app and SmartThings integration at the same time.
+I never use the official app, it doesn't work on my Android phone.

 Use the SmartThings Graph IDE to install the [Device Handler](https://github.com/petermajor/SmartThings/blob/master/devices/SmarterCoffee.groovy) and [SmartApp](https://github.com/petermajor/SmartThings/blob/master/apps/SmarterManager.groovy).